DeepIGM/dla_cnn/papers/I/Vetting/vet_dr7.md

 ---
+Summary:

+There are 3 main points to summarize from a comparison of our ML results on the DR7 versus the DLAs published by Notredaeme2007:

+I.

+---
 Notes on spot-checking a few misses, i.e. in Notredaeme but not in ML

 * J094118.18+140827.85    21.12 2.255  2580   612